-Each of the 12 Core Functions requires a minimum of 3 hours agency orientation and 21 experience hours in each function, completed at an approved site and documented by site supervisor.
-Distance Learning student must have a site supervisor to monitor, supervise, and sign for their 255 hours.
+Each of the 12 Core Functions requires a minimum of 3 hours of agency orientation and 21 experience hours in each function, completed at an approved site and documented by site supervisor.
+Distance Learning student must have a site supervisor to monitor, supervise, and sign to approve the 255 hours.
+Note: Supervisor signature must be in blue ink, hard copy mail to school.

-The instructor is available for one/one consultation while student is completing educational and field work requirements in the practicum internship.
+The school instructor is available for one/one consultation while student is completing educational and field work requirements in the practicum internship.